wmk1/toll-road-blockchain-system/README.md

 This account will:

+* update the base deposit it sees fit.
 * update the base price of routes for all toll booth pairs it sees fit.
 * update the multiplier of all vehicle types it sees fit.